Zimbra-Community/zimbra-foss-2fa/README.md

         docker run --init -p 5000:80 -p 1389:1389 --name privacyidea --restart=always -v privacyidea_data:/etc/privacyidea -v privacyidea_log:/var/log/privacyidea -v privacyidea_mariadb:/var/lib/mysql -v /opt/privacyIdeaLDAPProxy:/opt/privacyIdeaLDAPProxy -d zetalliance/privacy-idea:latest

-   You should be able to connect to a UI at port 5000 it can take a couple of minutes for it to start.
-Default username: admin/test (you change it!!)
+   You should be able to connect to PrivacyIDEA at http://yourzimbra:5000/ it can take a couple of minutes for it to start.
+Default username: admin/test (you change it!!), if you can see anything, perhaps you have a firewall?

 6. Configure PrivacyIDEA